 Socially responsible banks are involved in community development programs such as tree planting, sponsoring sports activities, or funding education programs and civic projects.
 There is no doubt that such banks contribute to ethical banking.

 There are also numerous ethical banks with much community involvement.
-Some run real estate businesses that provide affordable housing, or are actively involved in enhancing food security, some fund sports stadiums for low-income areas, and others donate towards hospices and medical research.
+Some run real estate businesses that provide affordable housing or are actively involved in enhancing food security, some fund sports stadiums for low-income areas, and others donate towards hospices and medical research.

 Consistency of Ethics